baihui1999/gtb-2022-bai-hui/.github/README.md

 <img src="assets/Flipped.jpg" alt="Flipped.jpg" width=50% />

-Crayon Shin-chan is my "best friend", that always accompany me when I am eating.
+Crayon Shin-chan is my "best friend", that always accompanys me when I am eating.

 This is the YeYuans' family picture painted by me.